dkrasne/visualizing_intertextuality/src/index.md

 </ul>

 <p style="font-size: smaller">
 N.B.
 Every intertext in the database has <b>at least one</b> publication entered as a source.
-Many other, unlisted publications may record the same intertext; there is no attempt at completion, nor any effort to cite the *first* publication to record a given intertext.
+Many other, unlisted publications may record the same intertext, and there is no attempt to cite the <i>first</i> publication to record a given intertext.
 </p>

 </div>